DIGITAL CURRENCY (BITCOINS) AND THE FUTURE OF THE NAIRA

 Bitcoin could serve as a store of value, a unit of account, or as a medium of exchange however, the currency does not perfectly fit into the definition of money as regards its features such as Uniformity, Acceptability, and many more.

-Also, according to the CBN Act, 2007, only the central bank has the right to issue legal tenders.
-Bitcoins are not issued by the Central Bank of Nigeria and has no regulation over it at the moment.
-The apex bank revealed on 12 January, 2020 that transactions with cryptocurrencies are almost untraceable and are prone to abuse by criminals and as such and declared that cryptocurrency is not a legal tender and anyone who uses it transacts at his own risk.
+Also, according to the CBN Act, of 2007, only the central bank has the right to issue legal tenders.
+Bitcoins are not issued by the Central Bank of Nigeria and have no regulation over it at the moment.
+The apex bank revealed on 12 January 2020 that transactions with cryptocurrencies are almost untraceable and are prone to abuse by criminals and as such and declared that cryptocurrency is not a legal tender and anyone who uses it transacts at his own risk.